About Augusta

 Rent Potential By Bedroom Count

-Rent assumes units are pristine and updated, this is the market potential for an apartment in Waterville rented in mid spring to early summer (*Rents very by condition of unit and this is in no form a guarantee of rent*)
+Rent assumes units are pristine and updated, this is the market potential for an apartment in Augusta rented in mid spring to early summer (*Rents vary by condition of unit and this is in no form a guarantee of rent*)

 $1,250